 The -d flag sets the don't-fragment (DF) bit on IPv4 packets.
 The -s flag sets the packet size.

 root@esxcomp-02a ~ # vmkping ++netstack=vxlan -d -s 1570 192.168.250.100 PING 192.168.250.100 (192.168.250.100): 1570 data bytes 1578 bytes from 192.168.250.100: icmp_seq=0 ttl=64 time=1.294 ms 1578 bytes from 192.168.250.100: icmp_seq=1 ttl=64 time=0.686 ms 1578 bytes from 192.168.250.100: icmp_seq=2 ttl=64 time=0.758 ms --- 192.168.250.100 ping statistics --- 3 packets transmitted, 3 packets received, 0% packet loss round-trip min/avg/max = 0.686/0.913/1.294 ms ~ #

 root@esxcomp-01a ~ # vmkping ++netstack=vxlan -d -s 1570 192.168.250.101 PING 192.168.250.101 (192.168.250.101): 1570 data bytes 1578 bytes from 192.168.250.101: icmp_seq=0 ttl=64 time=0.065 ms 1578 bytes from 192.168.250.101: icmp_seq=1 ttl=64 time=0.118 ms --- 192.168.250.101 ping statistics --- 2 packets transmitted, 2 packets received, 0% packet loss round-trip min/avg/max = 0.065/0.091/0.118 ms

 What to do next

-Create a DLR and attach it to your logical switches to enable connectivity between VMs that are connected to different logical switches.
+Create a logical (distributed) router and attach it to your logical switches to enable connectivity between virtual machines that are connected to different logical switches.